About us

 Dolomites Mountain Guides is a small team of IFMGA/UIAGM certified guides and aspirant mountain guides based in the heart of the Italian Alps.
 We design and guide tailor-made days out in the mountains – from classic Dolomite rock routes and via ferratas to ski touring, steep skiing and high-altitude mountaineering.

-Our focus is simple: small groups, clear communication, and a strong safety culture, so you can concentrate on what really matters – enjoying the line, the conditions and the shared experience.
+Our focus is simple: small groups, clear communication, and a strong culture of mountain awareness and risk management, so you can concentrate on what really matters – enjoying the line, the conditions and the shared experience.

 Some members of the team are IFMGA aspirant guides currently completing the final stages of their training path.
-On mixed teams and educational programs we always ensure that the legal and safety requirements are met, with at least one fully qualified IFMGA/UIAGM guide in charge where required.
+On mixed teams and educational programs we always work within the relevant legal framework and IFMGA/UIAGM standards, with at least one fully qualified IFMGA/UIAGM guide in charge where required.

 How we work on the mountain